discordeno/discordeno/site/docs/nodejs/installion.md

 ## Create a Folder
 Open your File Explorer and create a new folder (Ex: `discordbot`) in your wished directory.
-After this open your Coding IDE and create a new file (Ex: `index.js`) in the folder you just created.
+After this open your Coding IDE and create a new file (Ex: `index.js`) in the folder you created.

 ### Initalize NPM
 Inorder to keep track of the dependencies, you need to initialize NPM, which creates a `package.json` file.